BIT-Jack/H2C-lifelong/README.md

 ## Processed Data
 - The processed data is available in [Google Drive-Training and Test](https://drive.google.com/drive/folders/1roEeNQJFz777DbPEMf21R3j2BQdRKecp?usp=drive_link).
 - Please download the processed data in the direction ``` ./cl_dataset/``` for running the experiments.
-## Additional Reproducibility Support
-- Original data of recorded predictions for visualization of the case study [Google Drive-Case491](https://drive.google.com/drive/folders/1-Q7WZfYQMll5InsjaBEzuJDTwFMaPEp5?dmr=1&ec=wgc-drive-%5Bmodule%5D-goto).
-  Download the original data in ```./logging/``` and please use the script ```traj_plot_case_study.py``` for figures.
-- We also provide a group of trained model weights of H2C in the filefolder ```./trained_weights/```.
-  The default setting refers to the default task order with buffer size 2000.

 # Implementations
 ## Enviroment
 1. System: The codes can be run in **Ubuntu 22.04 LTS**.